stormmurdoc/victron_sdm630_bridge/README.md

 This small program emulates the Energy Meter in a Victron ESS System.
-It reads values from an existing MQTT Brokder (in my case MBMD) and publishes the result on dbus as if it were the SDM630 meter.
+It reads values from an existing MQTT Broker (in my case MBMD) and publishes the result on dbus as if it were the SDM630 meter.

 ![Victron Overview](./.media/victron_meter.png)